spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ## Create a New Cluster

-You can open the clusters overview by selecting the **Cluster ** tab on the Palette left panel.
+Select the **Cluster** tab on the Palette left panel to open the clusters overview.

-From the clusters page, you can select **Add New Cluster**
+From the clusters page, select **Add New Cluster**

 ![palette clusters overview page](deploy-k8s-cluster/new_cluster.png)

 and **Deploy New Cluster** from the pop-up menu.

-Choose the cloud provider at your choice, AWS in this case, and **Start AWS Configuration**
+Choose the cloud provider at your choice, GCP in this case, and **Start Google Cloud Configuration**

-This starts the procedure to create configure the cluster on AWS, whose steps are the following.
+This starts the procedure to create the cluster on GCP, whose steps are the following.

 <br />

 ### Basic information

-In the **Basic information** section, insert the general information about the cluster, such as the Cluster name, Description, Tags, the Cloud account.
+In the **Basic information** section, insert the general information about the cluster, such as the Cluster name, Description, Tags, and Cloud account.

 ![palette clusters basic information](deploy-k8s-cluster/gcp/clusters_basic_info.png)